SandersJack/MPAGSStats/README.md

 # MPAGSStats
+## Question 1 nd 2
+See python notebooks

 ## Question 3
 As the probability is 1 death in 6 million we would expect the number of Deaths: